Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Discussion

 There are a number of limitations to the present study, that we plan to overcome in future works. (i) The most obvious is the 2.5D nature of the simulations.
 3D offers a much broader range of magnetic -- and therefore plasma -- dynamics, particularly in terms of the formation of new, open flux \citep[e.g.,][]{aslanyan2022}.
-In addition, as mentioned above, plasmoids are not magnetically closed structures in 3D, with important implications for plasma transport to larger radii. (ii) Our solar wind is rather slow compared to the observed value: faster winds can be obtained by, for example, adding an additional Alfv\'en wave term to the momentum equation. (iii) As mentioned above, with the present grid refinement strategy we could not find a definitive, resolution-independent periodicity for the fluctuations induced.
+It may well be that in 3D, more turbulence is generated in situ in the open field rather than primarily at the open-closed boundary.
+This may affect the level of Alfvénicity measured in the wind.
+In addition, as mentioned above, plasmoids are not magnetically closed structures in 3D, with important implications for plasma transport to larger radii.
+Due to this change for the nature of magnetic connectivity in 3D, the strahl from these plasmoids would be categorized as a contribution from the open magnetic field. (ii) Our solar wind is rather slow compared to the observed value: faster winds can be obtained by, for example, adding an additional Alfv\'en wave term to the momentum equation. (iii) As mentioned above, with the present grid refinement strategy we could not find a definitive, resolution-independent periodicity for the fluctuations induced.
 In future we will explore refining on, for example, the current density. (iv) Tracking plasma parcels released from the closed field into the open field would permit a more detailed comparison with observations, and will also be implemented in the future.